tarantool/doc/doc/book/administration.rst

 ================================================================================

 On rare occasions it may be necessary to generate a core file from the server.
-For example, the Tarantool developers may request one for a bug report.
+For example, the Tarantool developers may request one for a :ref:`bug report <administration-how-to-write-a-bug-report>`.
 First make sure core dumps are enabled on the system (this may require some study of the system settings and administrative privileges).